 Marietta Radomska (PhD, Assistant Professor of Environmental Humanities at Linköping University)

 Katja Aglert (independent artist SE)

 Evelien Geerts (PhD, Postdoctoral Research Fellow at the University of Birmingham)

 Margherita Pevere (Doctor of Arts, independent artist DE/IT)

 Jacob B. Riis (PhD candidate at Aarhus University)

 Karolina Żyniewicz (artist, PhD candidate at University of Warsaw)

-Cecilia Åsberg (PhD, Professor in Gender, Nature, Culture at Linköping University)
+Cecilia Åsberg (PhD, Docent, Professor (Chair) of Gender, Nature, Culture at Linköping University)